-Though recognized for its contemporary cultural, political, and viticultural acclaim, Schramsberg’s history dates back way to the 19th century, in the midst of turbulent Civil War in the United States, when German immigrant Jacob Schram first made his home and started his winery on Diamond Mountain.
+Though recognized for its contemporary cultural, political, and viticultural acclaim, Schramsberg’s history dates way back to 1862, in the midst of turbulent Civil War in the United States, when German immigrant Jacob Schram first started the winery on Diamond Mountain.

-The Davies set out to produce sparkling wine – specifically, “America’s most prestigious, select and admired sparkling wine; chosen for special guests, special gifts, pampering one’s self and expressing one’s taste in unique products.”
-And boy, did they ever succeed in that goal.
+The Davies set out to produce sparkling wine – specifically, “America’s most prestigious, select and admired sparkling wine; chosen for special guests, special gift s, pampering one’s self and expressing one’s taste in unique products.”
+And they did succeed in that goal.
 Through the decades, this spirit of innovation earned Schramsberg and the Davies worldwide praise and recognition.